JeffHeck/SchoolDataProject/report_levies.md

 - Summary table: Levies advertised as replacements to previous levies
 - Summary table: Measures not advertised as replacement levies
 - Summary chart: Replacement levies in descending order by the percent increase in the levy amounts
+- Summary table: Misleading words used in levy advertisements
 - Example replacement levy advertisement: Quillayute Valley SD
 - Example replacement levy advertisement: Spokane SD
 - Methodology